ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * Both success and error responses have a CBOR map as payload.

-* Corner cases of message processing explained more explcitly.
+* Corner cases of message processing explained more explicitly.

 * Clarifications and editorial improvements.